-The leaves are now crisp and brown and the temperature is steadily dropping, marking the move into autumn.
-But where are the prettiest villages to live this season?
-We have scoured the country to find hidden gems in locations from Wiltshire and Derbyshire to East Sussex and Somerset.
+The leaves are now crisp and brown, and the temperature is steadily dropping, marking the move into autumn.
+But where are the prettiest villages to live in this season?
+We have scoured the country to find hidden gems in locations including Oxfordshire, Gloucestershire, Somerset and Wales.

 Mickleton is popular with vegetable growers who sell at local markets.
 Young plants, seed plugs, apples, cauliflowers and asparagus are grown locally.